truggeri/truggeri/README.md

 I began working at [Snagajob](https://www.snagajob.com/about/), specifically the [PeopleMatter](https://www.peoplematter.com) team, as a senior software engineer in 2017.
 I then transitioned to be a member of the [JobBoard.io](https://www.jobboard.io) team at
 [ZipRecruiter](https://www.ziprecruiter.com/hiring/technology).
-I'm now a lead software engineer at [Goldbelly](https://www.goldbelly.com).
+I'm now a software development engineer at [Aws](https://aws.amazon.com/).

 You can see my [resume](https://truggeri.com/resume/) for more details.